Brozgar/youtube-trends/README.md

 yarn run start
 ```

 Then you need to add your API key to access Youtube API v3.
-You can do that in ]Google Developers Console](developers.console.google.com) The key is stored in the service (since it's the only configurable constant I didn't move it to a separate config file).
+You can do that in [Google Developers Console](https://developers.console.google.com) The key is stored in the service (since it's the only configurable constant I didn't move it to a separate config file).
 The service is located in ```src/app/services/youtube-api.service.ts```.

 Note that unit testing wasn't implemented to save time as it's not required by the task.
 However the basic setup is there in case I would add it later just for fun.